kaisenlinux/minikube/site/content/en/docs/contrib/tests.en.md

 ## TestKicCustomSubnet
 verifies the docker/podman driver works with a custom subnet

+## TestKicStaticIP
+starts minikube with the static IP flag

 ## TestingKicBaseImage
 will return true if the integraiton test is running against a passed --base-image flag